nicowilliams/nymity/README.md

 Namespaces will be implemented as a `TRIGGER`(s) for each namespace rule on the class(es)' `TABLE`s, which is pretty much how UName\*It did it (except all in Tcl).

-Inheritance is mainly a question of: a) the generation of `VIEW`s for each class, b) that have `UNION` queries when they have sub-classes.
+Inheritance is mainly a question of: a) computing the partial transitive closure of the class inheritance graph from a superclass to its subclasses so that b) that list of class IDs can be used in the query against the EAV table, c) the generation of convenience `VIEW`s for each class.

 Since I won't be building a query language nor extending PostgreSQL's, the only graph query language support will be: